nusmodifications/nusmods/README.md

 http://api.nusmods.com.

 The raw and intermediate processed JSON are also available, in addition to the fully processed and normalized JSON.
 JSON property names are UpperCamelCase and match the equivalent IVLE API property names where possible to adhere to the principle of least astonishment.

 To be respectful to NUS servers, and reduce waiting while developing, the crawlers use simple local filesystem caching and HTTP `if-modified-since` headers.
 They are modular, being written as separate Grunt tasks, so if only a subset of information is required, it can be specified down to individual semesters.

+## Contributing

+The API is still in its infancy, and there are plenty more endpoints that could be integrated, and other formats that might be useful, like CSV.
+Suggestions are very welcome, and if you have any particular needs for your app, feel free to open an issue or pull request, or simply contact me directly.
+I'd be happy to deploy any additional tasks to the live API site as well.

 ## Cross-Origin Resource Sharing (CORS) Support